HtmlIsBetterThanC/SteamDex/readme.md

 #### **📙 Contributing**

-We appreciate contributions to SteamDex!
+We appreciate contributions to SteamDEX!
 You can find the contribution guidelines [here](CONTRIBUTING.md).

 #### **🛠️ Building**

-To build SteamDex from source, follow the instructions in our [documentation](/docs).
+To build SteamDEX from source, follow the instructions in our [documentation](/docs).

 #### **📄 Documentation**

-Full documentation for SteamDex is available [here](/docs).
+Full documentation for SteamDEX is available [here](/docs).

 ---

 ### **⚖️ License**

-SteamDex is licensed under the MIT license.
+SteamDEX is licensed under the MIT license.
 See the [license file](LICENSE) for details.
 You are free to use, modify, and distribute the app under the terms of the license.

 ---